rc-ms/galaxy-azure-k8s-helm-htcondor/README.md

 Once you've installed your tools and set up your account, let's verify everything is working correctly.
 Open a terminal window or command prompt and enter the following:

 `
-rc$ az login
+$ az login
-To sign in, use a web browser to open the page https://aka.ms/devicelogin and enter the code [foo] to authenticate.
 `

-Verify you can access your subscription information by running the following:
+You should be [prompted to go to this URL (http://aka.ms/devicelogin) and enter the code](https://aka.ms/devicelogin) referenced in your Terminal response to sign in.

 `
+To sign in, use a web browser to open the page https://aka.ms/devicelogin and enter the code BPV5A449L to authenticate.
+`

+Once you've successfully signed in, verify you can access your subscription information by running the following in your Terminal window:

+`
 $ az account list --output=table
 `

 Note the value in the name field: you'll use that later.
-If you have multiple accounts and want to change the default or current active subscriptions (designated by the __IsDefault__ column)
+If you have multiple accounts and want to change the default (designated by whichever subscription shows as __True__ in the __IsDefault__ column) or current active subscription, use the `set` command

 `
 $ az account set -s "[your subscription Name here]"